List of criminal organizations in DC Comics: Bomb Squad

+Boss Glitter's gang

+The crime boss of Delta City, Boss Glitter commands the likes of El Gusano, Rachet Jaw, and Kriegler.

+The Brethren

+Created to eliminate Team 7 if necessary, the Brethren escaped and became a menace.
+Its members included Jackhammer, Double Take, Tensile, and Animus.

+Brood Brothers

+The Brood Brothers are the strongest members of the beast-men of Skartaris who serve directly under Ar-Daimphos.

+Brotherhood of Crime

+Formed by Darkseid to conquer Earth, the Brotherhood of Crime was made up of Captain Cold, Gorilla Grodd, Clayface, Star Sapphire, and a clone of the Manhunter.
+However, when the group realized Darkseid would likely double-cross them, they betrayed him first.
+The story featuring this team was revamped into becoming the Secret Society of Super Villains but was nonetheless published as a standalone story in Amazing World of DC Comics #11 (March 1976).

 Brotherhood of Dada

-The Brotherhood of Dada is absurdist group created by Mr. Nobody when he was denied membership in the Brotherhood of Evil.
+The Brotherhood of Dada is an absurdist group created by Mr. Nobody when he was denied membership in the Brotherhood of Evil.

 Brotherhood of Evil

 The Brotherhood of Evil is an organization that has antagonized the Doom Patrol and the Teen Titans.

+Brotherhood of the Monkey Fist

+A cult dedicated to the martial arts, the Brotherhood of the Monkey Fist included Silver Monkey, Bamboo Monkey, and Paper Monkey.

+Brute and Glob

+Nightmares created by Morpheus, Brute and Glob sought to manipulate Garrett Sanford to have a Dream Lord under their control.

+Bulletthug and Bulletmoll

+When criminals get ahold of Bulletman and Bulletgirl's gravity helmets, they form the criminal duo Bulletthug and Bulletmoll.

 C

 C.A.W.
 I

 C.A.W. (short for "Criminal Alliance of the World") specialized in archaeological forensics used for the retrieval of lost ancient technology.
 This brought them into conflict with Katar Hol and Shayera Hol, when the attempted to steal an artifact from the Midway City Museum.
 The paired artifacts they were attempting to steal were analyzed and led to the development of the Justice League of America's teleportation system which first appears in Justice League of America #78.
 The organization is ruled by an international triad of masked crime bosses; C.A.W. agents wear matching red and black costumes with a golden, razor-edged C.A.W. emblem on their chests that doubled as a weapon.